kennyhml/tree-sitter-abap/README.md

 parser is compiled to **native C**, enabling significantly better performance than typical regex-based parsers (such as TextMate).

 The syntactical structure adheres closely to the conventions provided in the publicly available documentation.
 If you think you know most of the ABAP syntax, try writing a parser.
-Certainly a humbling experience.
+Certainly a humbling (but surprisingly educational) experience.

 > [!NOTE]
 > This grammar is designed to parse a **superset** of valid ABAP syntax.
 Its goal is to produce a concrete syntax tree (CST) suitable